robertkotcher/ubuntu-xfce-docker-image/readme.md

 ### Simple build

-`docker build -t <tag> .`
+`docker build -t ubuntu-xfce .`

 ### Specify architecture

-`docker buildx build --platform linux/amd64 -t wheresmycookie/ubuntu-xfce:<tag> .`
+`docker buildx build --platform linux/amd64 -t ubuntu-xfce:latest .`

-Make sure your docker engine is up to date to use buildx.
+Make sure your docker engine is up to date to use buildx easily.

 ## Running the container

+`docker run -p 5901:5901 -p 6081:6081 ubuntu-xfce:latest`

+You can mount to a volume & run as a daemon

-`docker run -p 5901:5901 -p 6081:6081 <tag>`
+`docker run -d -p 5901:5901 -p 6081:6081 -v my_volume:/root ubuntu-xfce`

-You can now point the host browser to `http://localhost:6081/vnc.html?host=0.0.0.0&port=6081`
+You can now point the host browser to `http://localhost:6081/vnc.html?host=0.0.0.0&port=6081`, or alternatively use a VNC server and point to localhost:5901.

 The default password is "password", but this can be configured via the dockerfile

+## Todo

+Set up pulseaudio to optionally enable sound (I didn't need it yet so I didn't do it :D)